mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 date: '2022-02-01'
 hero_image: cover.jpg
 ---
-Four years ago to the day, I [quit my job as a developer at Google](/why-i-quit-google/) to experiment with bootstrapping a software business.
-I attempted several businesses for the first few years, and one finally caught on in 2020.
+Four years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to experiment with bootstrapping a software business.

+For the first few years, I experimented with several different businesses, but none of them worked out.
+Finally, in 2020, I created a business called TinyPilot, which caught on and continued growing throughout 2021, finishing the year with $XXk in annual revenue.

+In this post, I'll share what I've learned from running TinyPilot about what I've learned about being a bootstrapped founder.

 Previous updates: